Muhammad V of Morocco: Personal life

 His first wife was Hanila bint Mamoun.
 They married in 1925.
 She was the mother of his first daughter Fatima Zohra.

 His second wife was his first cousin Abla bint Tahar.
-She was the daughter of Mohammed Tahar bin Hassan, son of Hassan I of Morocco.
-She married Mohammed V in 1928 and died in Rabat on 1 March 1992.
+She was the daughter of Muhammad Tahar bin Hassan, son of Hassan I of Morocco.
+She married Muhammad V in 1928 and died in Rabat on 1 March 1992.
 She gave birth to five children: the future King Hassan II, Aisha, Malika, Abdallah and Nuzha.

 His third wife was Bahia bint Antar, with whom he had a daughter Amina.